-Beginning in the late 1980s, the Bureau's psychology internship program was restructured to assure the quality of training and to accommodate the changing needs of today's predoctoral psychology interns.
+Beginning in the late 1980s, the Bureau's psychology internship program was restructured to assure the quality of training and to accommodate the changing needs of today's doctoral psychology interns.
 The program concentrates resources in several institutions, each of which was selected on the basis of the commitment of its staff to providing training, and in some cases, to its geographic proximity to other mental health agencies which could serve as adjuncts to the program.

 The original sites chosen to host these programs were the Federal Correctional Institutions at Fort Worth, Texas; Lexington, Kentucky; Morgantown, West Virginia; Petersburg, Virginia; Tallahassee, Florida; Butner, North Carolina; and the U.S. Medical Center for Federal Prisoners at Springfield, Missouri.
-Presently, twelve programs have been accredited by the American Psychological Association (Butner, Carswell, Devens, Fort Worth, Lexington, Los Angeles, Petersburg, Rochester, Springfield, Tallahassee, Terminal Island, and Terre Haute), and one additional internship site is being developed at Allenwood.
+Presently, eleven programs have been accredited by the American Psychological Association (Butner, Devens, Fort Worth, Lexington, Los Angeles, Petersburg, Rochester, Springfield, Tallahassee, Terminal Island, and Terre Haute), and two additional internship sites are being developed at Allenwood and Victorville.